frondeus/structsy/README.md

 The first concept is implement the persistence behaviour with the use of derive macro, covering data persistence and indexing, taking inspiration from what serde does for serialization.

-Another experimental concept is to define data access query with pure traits, of witch the implementation may be automatically generated, tacking inspiration from the code generation of [mockiato](https://github.com/mockiato/mockiato)
+Another experimental concept is to define data access query with pure traits, of which the implementation may be automatically generated, taking inspiration from the code generation of [mockiato](https://github.com/mockiato/mockiato)

 The version 0.1 only support the basic persistence of struct, without any complex query support.